BenPyton/ProceduralDungeon/Getting-Started/Generating-Dungeon/Dungeon-Generator.md

 The number used to increment the seed if the `Seed Type` is `Auto Increment`

-#### `Dungeon Limits`

-This is the bounding limits of the dungeon.
-If a limit is defined, a room will be considered as not placeable if its bounding box  is outside of this limit.
+#### `Auto Discard Room If Null`

+When checked, if the `Choose Next Room` returns null, the generator will not consider anymore placing a room at the current door, and switch directly to the next door, without throwing errors.

 #### `Use World Collision Checks`

 When checked, the dungeon generator will test a box overlapping with world static actors in order to allow or not a room to be generated.\
 This can be CPU-intensive and should be used only when necessary.
 Though, it is only used during the generation process, not during gameplay.

-#### `Auto Discard Room If Null`

-When checked, if the `Choose Next Room` returns null, the generator will not consider anymore placing a room at the current door, and switch directly to the next door, without throwing errors.
+#### `Use Json Save`

+> :warning: *This is only available for editor and dev builds!*

+When checked, the dungeon save system will serialize as json format instead of binary.

+#### `Draw Debug Dungeon Bounds`

+Toggle the draw of the whole dungeon bounding box in yellow.

+#### `Rebuild Navmesh`

+Toggle the force rebuild of the navmesh at the end of the dungeon generation.